2 Data and its variations

 Think about other models which you use which are approximate or may be wrong.

-2.2 Types of Data
+2.4 Types of Data

-Data can be broadly classified into two primary types: observational and experimental.
+If we choose manner in which data is collected, data can be broadly classified into two primary types: observational and experimental.
 Each type serves distinct purposes, offers unique insights, and has specific applications in educational contexts.

 For example, researchers may conduct classroom observations to analyse teacher-student interactions, classroom dynamics, and student engagement.
 Video recordings of classrooms have been analysed to tailor teaching strategies that improve student performance.
 A study might record how teachers provide feedback during lessons and assess its impact on student motivation.

-The main thing is that in observational data the researcher does not control how things happen, they just tend to observe and record what is happening.
+The main thing is that in observational data the researcher does not control how things happen, they just tend to passively observe and record what is happening.

-In educational research, for example, alternating between retrieval practice (quizzes) and restudy (reading answers) has been shown to improve student exam performance.
+In educational research, for example, alternating between retrieval practice (quizzes) and re-study (reading answers) has been shown to improve student exam performance.
 Testing whether interactive learning modules increase retention compared to traditional lectures is another example of experimental data usage.
-Intervention studies may manipulate teaching methods—such as comparing group discussions versus individual assignments—to measure their impact on student engagement.
+Intervention studies may manipulate teaching methods, such as comparing group discussions versus individual assignments, to measure their impact on student engagement.
 A study might test whether incorporating gamification into lesson plans improves motivation among middle school students.
 Action research conducted by teachers systematically tests solutions to classroom problems, such as whether peer tutoring enhances math scores by introducing new teaching aids (e.g., visual tools) and measuring their effect on comprehension.

 Another dimension for the classification of data is quantitative and qualitative.
 Within these, data can be further categorised based on its measurement level and characteristics.